DataDaoDe/awesome-foss-apps/README.md

 * coffeescript, electron, node
 * MIT License

 > Atom is a hackable text editor.
-Its built on top of electron and is a good example of integrating libchromium, nodejs, and web technologies into a cross platform runnable binary.
+Its built on top of electron and is a good example of integrating libchromium, nodejs, and web technologies into a cross-platform runnable binary.
 It also contains an exemplary test suite for electron apps.

 <br/>
 ### Mobile Apps